25 Jan Boiler vs. Water Heater: What’s The Difference?

 The more you know

 Now that you know the difference between boilers and water heaters, you can properly assess which one you need.
 Looking for hot water tanks in Winnipeg?
-Get in touch with us.
+Get in touch with Clean Line Plumbing.
 We’ve also got great information on tankless heaters, and we can advise you on whether or not going tankless is a better solution for your home and/or business.